Donovan Jeter

-Donovan Jeter (born December 7, 1998) is an American football defensive tackle for the Chicago Bears of the National Football League (NFL).
+Donovan Jeter (born December 7, 1998) is an American football nose tackle.
 He played college football for the Michigan Wolverines.
-Jeter signed with the Pittsburgh Steelers as an undrafted free agent in 2022 and has also played for the Washington Commanders.
+Jeter signed with the Pittsburgh Steelers as an undrafted free agent in 2022 and has also been a member of the Washington Commanders, Chicago Bears, New York Giants, and Houston Roughnecks.

 Professional career

 Pittsburgh Steelers

-After going unselected in the 2022 NFL Draft, Jeter signed with the Pittsburgh Steelers on April 30, 2022.
+After going unselected in the 2022 NFL draft, Jeter signed with the Pittsburgh Steelers on April 30, 2022.
 He was waived on August 30 as part of final roster cuts before the start of the 2022 season.

 Washington Commanders

 Jeter signed with the Washington Commanders on September 12, 2022.
 He appeared in one game before being released a week later.
 He was re-signed to the practice squad on September 21.
 Jeter was released on October 18, 2022.

 Chicago Bears

 On January 10, 2023, Jeter signed a reserve/futures contract with the Chicago Bears.
+He was waived by the Bears on August 1, 2023.

+New York Giants

+On August 4, 2023, Jeter signed with the New York Giants.
+He was waived on August 27.

+Houston Roughnecks

+On December 11, 2023, Jeter signed with the Houston Roughnecks of the XFL.
+The Roughnecks brand was transferred to the Houston Gamblers when the XFL and United States Football League (USFL) merged to create the United Football League (UFL).

+DC Defenders

+On January 5, 2024, Jeter was selected by the DC Defenders during the 2024 UFL dispersal draft.
+He was released on March 10, 2024.